Kate Edger: Personal life

 Edger married William Evans in 1890.
 She supported her husband's charitable works by running a private school and taking on private pupils.

-Kates siblings were Louisa Florence Edger, Emily Marian Edger, Gertrude Evangeline Edger, Herbert Frank Edger and Margaret Lilian Florence Edger.
+Kate's siblings were Louisa Florence Edger, Emily Marian Edger, Gertrude Evangeline Edger, Herbert Frank Edger and Margaret Lilian Florence Edger.

 Edger's sister Gertrude had a daughter, Geraldine Hemus, who became the third woman in New Zealand to be admitted to practice law as a barrister and solicitor.

-Her elder sister Emily Marian Edger (1850-1935) married William Judson is noted for building a set of town houses at 203-209 Ponsonby Road, Auckland.
+Her elder sister Emily Marian Edger (1850-1935) married William Judson, noted for building a set of town houses at 203-209 Ponsonby Road, Auckland.

-The fourth sister, Lilian Edger was, like Kate, one of the first British women to earn a university degree.
-She founded Ponsonby College, a secondary school for girls, in 1888.
+The fourth sister, Lilian Edger, was, like Kate, one of the first British women to earn a university degree.
+Lilian founded Ponsonby College, a secondary school for girls, in 1888.
 In the 1890s she was giving public lectures in Auckland on subjects such as ‘practical theosophy’ and ‘karma and re-incarnation’ and in 1899 completed an 18-month lecture tour of India and the Australian colonies.
 She died in New Zealand aged 79 in 1941, having resided in Benares, India, for forty years where she taught, gave lectures on theosophy and wrote several books on theosophical subjects.
-She was the Principal of the Theosophical Girls’ School at Varanasi and was also in charge of the education of the two sons of the Maharaja of Darbhanga.
+She was the principal of the Theosophical Girls’ School at Varanasi and was also in charge of the education of the two sons of the Maharaja of Darbhanga.

-Herbert Edger was a lawyer, and a Native Land Court Judge from 1894 to 1909.
+Their brother Herbert Edger was a lawyer, and a Native Land Court Judge from 1894 to 1909.

-From 1921, on the death of her husband, Edger lived in Wellington.
+From 1921, on the death of her husband, Kater Edger lived in Wellington.
 She moved to Dunedin in 1932 where she died on 6 May 1935.

 Legacy

 The Kate Edger Educational Charitable Trust provides financial assistance for women pursuing undergraduate or postgraduate degrees.
 In 2004 the Kate Edger Information Commons was created at The University of Auckland.

 In 2017, Kate Edger was chosen as one of the Royal Society of New Zealand's "150 Women in 150 Words" project.
 In September 2018, the Department of Mathematics at the University of Auckland was temporarily renamed to the "Kate Edger Department of Mathematics" to mark the 125th anniversary of women's suffrage in New Zealand.

+In September 2023, Edger was awarded an honorary doctorate, as part of the University of Auckland's 140th anniversary celebrations.
+The award was accepted by Edger's granddaughter.